-- To understand phase, phase rule and phase diagram. - To impart knowledge on conductivity of electrolytes in solution or molten state. - To understand theory and application of conductance measurement, chemical cells. - To develop understanding of colligative properties of solutions.
+Course Objectives: To understand kinetics of chemical reactions, conductivity of electrolytes in solution or molten state, theory and application of conductance measurement, chemical cells and colligative properties of solutions

-- Phase, phase rule and phase diagram of one component system, phase diagram for systems of solid liquid equilibria. - Conductivity and different theories to explain conductivity of electrolytes and application of conductance measurement. - Laws of electrolysis, electrochemical cells, EMF of cells, its measurement and applications of EMF measurement. - Colligative properties of dilute solutions and thermodynamics.
+- Rate laws, kinetics of different types of reactions and theories of reaction rates - Conductivity and different theories to explain conductivity of electrolytes and application of conductance measurement. - Laws of electrolysis, electrochemical cells, EMF of cells, its measurement and applications of EMF measurement. - Colligative properties of dilute solutions and thermodynamics.